riboviz/containers/docs/run-with-docker.md

 <h1>Run RiboViz with Docker</h1>

-This documentation shows how the user can run RiboViz with Docker.
+This documentation shows how the user can run RiboViz with the latest development version of (Docker) container.
 It is recommended to run containerized RiboViz with Singularity, another containerize tool targets on HPC systems.
 However, we still provide a docker version of RiboViz, for the Docker has a very large community and detailed documentations.
 The guide to run RiboViz with Singularity can be found at [here](./run-with-singularity.md).